lsst-sitcom/sitcomtn-025/index.rst

 This working group also created a proof-of-concept of the critcal implementation recommendations and found them to be successful in satisfying the requirements and being relatively straightforward to implement.
 Details are found in the `Proof-of-concept Demonstrations`_ section.

-One should also note that there were functionalities that that group found to be critical to the success of commissioning, but not directly for on-the-fly applications, which therefore resulted in the requirement being out-of-scope.
+One should also note that there were functionalities that the group found to be critical to the success of commissioning, but not directly for on-the-fly applications, which therefore resulted in the requirement being out-of-scope.
 These types of issues are a grouped into the `Other Findings and Identified Issues`_ and should be strongly considered for implementation as part of the change requests that will result from this charge.